 See the Bioluminescent Waters

-While farther out from San Juan, if you are visiting Puerto Rico at night, then you must make the trek out to the eastern region of the island for one of the most illuminating experiences you will have on a cruise vacation.
+If you are visiting Puerto Rico at night, then you must make the trek out to the eastern region of the island for one of the most illuminating experiences you will have on a cruise vacation.

 Thanks to the high concentration of hundreds of thousands of single cell organisms, some bays in Puerto Rico have a blue glow that is visible at night.
 When these tiny organisms, or “dinos”, come in contact with other objects, they release a blue glowing light.
-Depending on your appetite for adventure, there are two different sites that offer the best opportunities to see this natural phenomena.
+Depending on your appetite for adventure, there are two different sites that offer the best opportunities to see this natural phenomenon.

-If you are looking for some fruity drinks with umbrellas and access to restaurants and hotel resorts, then Condado Beach is perfect for you.
+Looking for some fruity drinks with umbrellas and access to restaurants and hotel resorts?
+Then, Condado Beach is perfect for you.
 Located right near the hotel district, it is not exactly a remote beach, but it definitely has some perks including many options for water sports, the opportunity to utilize hotel amenities for additional costs, and the ability to rent chairs and umbrellas.

 No stop in San Juan would be complete without paying homage to the brand that introduced a lighter, more mild rum and revolutionized rum as we know it.
 As one of the world’s most popular spirit brands, the Bacardi Rum Distillery is only minutes away from your cruise ship.
 If you are in the Caribbean, there is no better place to sample rum than this famous spot.

 Tours of the distillery run frequently throughout the day with three different options available.
 The tour includes information about the history of the Bacardi family, along with how the rum is made, and you can even get some great new recipes to try at home.
 A basic tour, which lasts about an hour, includes a stop at the visitor center and a welcome drink.